skoona/skn_utils/README.md

       #remove(value)                        -- finds first node matching value, then destroys it

     Initialization
-      #new(*values=nil)                     -- Instansiates new list and optionally creates nodes for each comma-seperated value.
+      #new(*vargs, &block)                  -- Instansiates new list and optionally creates nodes from each comma-seperated value;
+                                               also, assigns block provided as default sort condition in #sort! method

 ## Public Methods: SknSettings ONLY